What does the Bible mean when it says Lot's wife turned into a pillar of salt?

 Was the effect immediate?

-That Lot's wife was consumed (destroyed, overpowered) immediately is clear.
+It is clear that Lot's wife was consumed (destroyed, overpowered) immediately.
 The ashes and fiery debris raining down on anyone close enough to the perishing cities would have destroyed them.
+(At left is a photo of bitumen gathered from the shore of the Dead Sea.)
 But whether loads of salt from the area covered her immediately, or it accumulated over time, is not so clear.

-There are massive deposits of rock salt in that area (see photo at right of a salt pillar at the Dead Sea), and these could have buried her in a downpour of salt deposits.
+There are massive deposits of rock salt in that area, and these could have buried her in a downpour of salt deposits.
 Or she could have been killed by being covered in volcanic ash only to have the salt cover her body over time.

 That Lot's wife turning into a pillar of salt is a historical truth is confirmed by Jesus' words in Luke 17:32 — “Remember Lot's wife.”
 This gives the account unquestionable authenticity.